Policeman shot dead in bar of Perth’s Brisbane Hotel

-NOW a popular pub in the Perth inner city suburb of Highgate, the Brisbane Hotel has traded for over 120 years.
+NOW a popular pub in the Perth inner city suburb of Highgate, the public bar of the Brisbane Hotel was the scene of a fatal shooting in 1928.

 WHERE THE TRAGEDY HAPPENED.—The front bar of the Brisbane Hotel, where in struggle with his assailant, Sergt, Mark received the bullet wound from which he died.
 Inset: The plate glass window shattered by the bullet that just missed the barman.
-Picture: Perth Mirror March 10 1928.
+Picture: Irwin Index March 17, 1928.

 The following story of the police officer’s murder was published in the Perth Mirror on Saturday March 10 1928: